 Sounds complicated?
 Yes, it is.

-Thus we will simplify it and explain it in a nutshell.
+Thus I will simplify it and explain it in a nutshell.

 How Does the Google Search Algorithm Work?